A Real Mixed Bag

 MY RETIREMENT DESIRES

-I’m 44 and I’m already thinking about my retirement which is at a minimum 20 years away and realistically.
+I’m 44 and I’m already thinking about my retirement which is at a minimum 20 years away and realistically bound to change and be mediated by many different circumstances in that time period.
 But, I can’t get it out of my brain so I’d like to share what is important to me.
 Sort of in order.

 I don’t want to be a snowbird.
 I want to be a bird.
 I love Minnesota, but I want to retire to a place that is warmish year round.
 Like a place where you shovel snow less than five times a year.